PhilRW/reviews/content/posts/2024-03-10/index.md

 ### Durability

-It would only remain cold for a short time, and it will remain wet for a bit longer.
+It would only remain cold for a short time, and it will remain wet for a bit longer than that.
 It is adequately durable for its purpose.

 ## Conclusion